HumanCellAtlas/dcp/README.md

    are deployed to each environment.
 2. It is the home of system-wide integration tests.

-To run the tests locally, use Python 3.6:
+Before you can run the tests, you need to setup your environment:

     pip install -r requirements.txt
-    CI_COMMIT_REF_NAME=staging make
+    # ping in #dcp-ops or #dcp-ops-help if you need valid service account credentials
+    export GOOGLE_APPLICATION_CREDENTIALS={PATH_TO_VALID_SERVICE_ACCOUNT_CREDS_WITH_ACCESS_TO_DSS}

+Instructions for running tests locally in python 3.6:

 Be aware that you will be uploading bundles to the staging deployment of the DCP and running secondary analysis.
-The test currently takes about 18 minutes to run.
+The test currently takes about 120 minutes to run (longer for optimus, shorter for smart-seq-2).

+Also note that the test is currently setup to tombstone the bundles at the end of the run.
+You will need to set an env variable RETAIN_BUNDLES=True to disable this cleanup (ie if you need to retain the bundle for testing)

+    DEPLOYMENT_ENV=staging make

+To only run one of the pipelines, smart-seq2 for example, use Python 3.6:

+    DEPLOYMENT_ENV=staging python -m unittest tests.integration.test_end_to_end_dcp.TestSmartSeq2Run.test_smartseq2_run

 ## Security Policy
 See our [Security Policy](SECURITY.md).